 Chicken dishes you’ll love

-- Chicken and wine
+Chicken and Roasted Potatoes

 - 2 tablespoons olive oil